bbauska/W3Cx-5of5/README.md

 <h3 id="ch2-6-7">2.6.7 Adding input fields</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let\'s use some other techniques that we\'ve learnt in this module.
+Let&apos;s use some other techniques that we&apos;ve learnt in this module.
 There are input fields: sliders, color chooser, number chooser.
 We are going to use the DOM API to handle them.